-Update: The Twenty Twenty-One by WordPress comes with color mode switcher.
-The feature is opt-in and supported in most operating systems, including Android, iOS, macOS, Windows 10, as well as most Linux distributions.
-If you have Dark Mode enabled, your site will be shown to visitors using a light or dark color scheme, respecting their operating system’s preferences.
+Update: The Twenty Twenty-One by WordPress comes with a color mode switcher.
+The feature is opt-in and supported in modern operating systems, including Android, iOS, macOS, Windows 11, and most Linux distributions.
+If you enable Dark Mode, your site will be shown to visitors using a light or dark color scheme, respecting their operating system’s preferences.

 But, if you are determined, continue reading this blog post.